 Once you identify the root cause of your cravings, you can find a better way to cope with whatever it is you’re feeling.

 Intermittent fasting is a pattern of eating that involves alternating between periods of fasting and eating.
 There are many different ways to do intermittent fasting, but the most common is the 16/8 method, which involves fasting for 16 hours and eating during an eight-hour window.

 I find intermittent fasting to be a great way to eat since it helps me focus on nutrient-dense foods and avoid overeating.
 It’s also helped me lose weight and keep it off.

-There are many health benefits associated with intermittent fasting, including weight loss, improved mental clarity, and reduced inflammation.
+Many health benefits are associated with intermittent fasting, including weight loss, improved mental clarity, and reduced inflammation.

-If you’re interested in trying it out, I recommend starting with the 14/10 method, which is going to be much easier to stick to.
+If you’re interested in trying it out, I recommend starting with the 14/10 method, which will be much easier to stick to.

 Sleep at least 7 hours a night.